How to Build Root Prevention, Protect Android Apps

 2. Threat-Events™ ON > In-App Detection

 When this setting is used, Appdome detects application is running on rooted device and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing, enforcement, and user notification.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Root Prevention Intelligence and Control in Mobile Apps.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Root Detection Intelligence and Control in Mobile Apps.

 3. Threat-Events™ ON > In-App Defense

 When this setting is used, Appdome detects and defends against rooting (same as Appdome Enforce) and passes Appdome’s Threat-Event™ attack intelligence the app’s business logic for processing.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Root Prevention Intelligence and Control in Mobile Apps.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Root Detection Intelligence and Control in Mobile Apps.

-5. Optional Configuration with Root Prevention:
+5. Optional Configuration with Root Detection:

 1. SELinux Enforcement